moldham74/AussieCAS/finance.md

 ![NetworkCartoon](websiteimages/cartoonOutput.gif)

 In my class project for CSS697 - Social Network Analysis, I managed to analysis the actual company x investor network for the S&P 500 and US instutional investors from 2007 to 2010.
 My findings can be found [here](papers/The quest for living beta.pdf).
-I presented the [findings](Presentations/NetSci2017.pptx) from the project at 2nd Workshop on Statistical Physics of Financial and Economic Networks satellie of the [NetSci2017](http://netsci2017.net/program/satellites) conference.
+I presented the [findings](Presentations/NetSci2017.pptx) from the project at 2nd Workshop on Statistical Physics of Financial and Economic Networks satellie at the <a href="http://netsci2017.net/program/satellites" target="blank">NetSci2017</a> conference.

 The key finding of the paper was that the density of the market moved in-line withe the index.
 The changes is the density can be seen in the diagram below, which shows how density of the company x investor network changed through time.
 An increasing density, being represented by a "darker" graph, and vice versa for a decline in density.

 ![LivingMarket](websiteimages/LivingOutput.gif)

 ## A great example
-I also found this great webpage over at the [Visual Capitalist](http://www.visualcapitalist.com) which covers complexity in financial markets.
+I also found this great webpage over at the <a href="http://www.visualcapitalist.com" target="blank">Visual Capitalist</a> which a great graphic regarding complexity in financial markets.

 <div style="clear:both"><a href="http://www.visualcapitalist.com/market-complexity-trigger-next-crash/"><img src="http://2oqz471sa19h3vbwa53m33yj.wpengine.netdna-cdn.com/wp-content/uploads/2017/09/infographic-market-complexity-next-crash.jpg" border="0" /></a></div><div>Courtesy of: <a href="http://www.visualcapitalist.com">Visual Capitalist</a></div>